self-actuated/actuated.com/posts/2024-03-25-ollama-in-github-actions.md

             }' | jq
 ```

-At time of writing, I couldn't find a way to detect when the HTTP serve was ready for ollama, so added a generous 5 second sleep in bash.
-Ideally, ollama will fix this issue for better use in scripting and automation.
-I created a GitHub issue that you can [track here](https://github.com/ollama/ollama/issues/3341).
+There is no built-in way to daemonise the ollama server, so for now we run it in the background using bash.
+The readiness endpoint can then be accessed which blocks until the server has completed its initialisation.

 ### Interactive access with SSH